What is EVP Flooring?

 - Best Brand for Easy Installation

-This is a tough category to judge since installation success depends a lot on how much experience you have, how much dexterity you have and whether or not you have the best tools for the job!
+This is a tough category to judge since installation success depends a lot on how much experience you have, how much dexterity you have and whether or not you have the right tools for the job!

 You’ll also need to invest in good tools for cutting rigid core – the very nature of this flooring is to be tough and durable, so choosing a good cutting tool is essential for a good finish.
+Learn more about how to cut vinyl plank flooring.

 Many brands use the Uniclic locking system on the edges of their planks, and that has a good reputation of being easy to get the hang of.

-So, for that reason alone, we would choose Mohawk SolidTech as one of the easiest rigid core brands to install.
+So, for that reason alone, we would choose Mohawk SolidTech as one of the easiest EVP rigid core brands to install.
 Mannington Adura Rigid uses a similar system and is also known for being relatively easy to install.

 - Best Brand for Realism